giovannimanetti11/perseo-catandtags/README.md

 ## Installation

-1. **Download the plugin**: Download the latest version of the Perseo plugin from the GitHub repository.
+1. **Download the plugin**: Download the latest version of the The Perseo - Category and Tags plugin from the GitHub repository.
 2. **Upload to WordPress**:
    - Navigate to the WordPress admin area.
    - Go to `Plugins` > `Add New` > `Upload Plugin`.